Moderne Skills: Agent tools to help AI write and run OpenRewrite recipes

 It left us wondering: how much better could Claude be at writing OpenRewrite recipes if we had a way to teach it the right way to do things once, and reuse that knowledge across every session?

 It turns out, there is a way.
-Anthropic recently introduced Claude Skills.
-Skills are reusable pieces of knowledge—text instructions, scripts, or reference files—that can be pulled in as needed.
+Claude Skills are reusable pieces of knowledge—text instructions, scripts, or reference files—that can be pulled in as needed.

 Where AI falters in recipe writing